YingruWuGit/HiCKeyR/README.md

 - ```argv``` Same as above.
 - ```s``` Start index of the submatrix.
 Its default value is 0.
 Note that the index is 0 based.
 - ```e``` End index of the submatrix.
 Its default value is -1, which means the end of the whole HiC matrix.
-Note that the last index of the submatrix is actually end - 1 following C++ convention.
+Note that the last index of the submatrix is actually e-1 following C++ convention.
 - ```return``` It returns a Rcpp::NumericMatrix from s to e.
 Its upper triangular part is the original HiC data but the lower triangular part is constructed from the detected change-points and their hierarchical orders.
 It also generates an output file containing change-point locations, orders and p-values.

 For example: